leolanese/leolanese/README.md

 ## Professional Profile

 **💻 Senior Front-End Developer**
-"My job isn't just to write code, it is to `to build solutions that make the life of my team, my stakeholders, and my users easier`. 🚀
+"My job isn't just to write code, it is to `to build solutions that make the life of my team, my stakeholders, and final users easier`. 🚀

 <br /><br />